AFKabl3/AIChess/backend/api.md

 - **Endpoint**: `/suggest_move`
 - **Method**: `POST`
-- **Description**: Accepts a chess board in FEN notation and returns the suggested move in UCI notation based on the position.
+- **Description**: Accepts a chess board in FEN notation and returns the suggested move in UCI notation, along with a textual explanation for the move..

 #### Request Parameters